Credit card: Prepaid cards

-They are sometimes called "prepaid credit card", but they are a debit cards (prepaid card or prepaid debit card), since no credit is offered by the card issuer: the cardholder spends money which has been "stored" via a prior deposit by the cardholder or someone else, such as a parent or employer.
+They are sometimes called "prepaid credit card", but they are a debit card (prepaid card or prepaid debit card), since no credit is offered by the card issuer: the cardholder spends money which has been "stored" via a prior deposit by the cardholder or someone else.
 However, it carries a credit-card brand (such as Discover, Visa, MasterCard, American Express, or JCB) and can be used in similar ways just as though it were a credit card.
 Unlike debit cards, prepaid credit cards generally do not require a PIN.
-An exception are prepaid credit cards with an EMV chip.
-These cards do require a PIN if the payment is processed via Chip and PIN technology.
+An exception are prepaid credit cards with an EMV chip, which require a PIN if the payment is processed via Chip and PIN technology.
 As of 2018, most debit cards in the U.S. were prepaid cards (71.7%).

 After purchasing the card, the cardholder loads the account with any amount of money, up to the predetermined card limit and then uses the card to make purchases the same way as a typical credit card.
-Prepaid cards can be issued to minors (above 13) since there is no credit line involved.
-The main advantage over secured credit cards (see above section) is that the cardholder is not required to come up with $500 or more to open an account.
-With prepaid credit cards, purchasers are not charged any interest but are often charged a purchasing fee plus monthly fees after an arbitrary time period.
-Many other fees also usually apply to a prepaid card.
+The main advantage over secured credit cards (see above section) is that the cardholder is not required to supply the money required to open an account.
+With prepaid credit cards, purchasers are not charged any interest but are often charged a purchasing fee plus monthly fees after an arbitrary time period, together with many other fees.

 Prepaid credit cards are sometimes marketed to teenagers for shopping online without having their parents complete the transaction.
 Teenagers can only use funds that are available on the card which helps promote financial management to reduce the risk of debt problems later in life.

 Prepaid cards can be used globally.
-The prepaid card is convenient for payees in developing countries like Brazil, Russia, India, and China, where international wire transfers and bank checks are time-consuming, complicated and costly.
+The prepaid card is convenient for payees in countries in which international wire transfers and bank checks are time-consuming, complicated and costly.